jagatjyoti/pod_monitor/README.md

 # pod_monitor

 Pod monitor is a Python utility for getting event histogram of all the unhealthy pods over a certain period of time inside your Kubernetes cluster.
-Movie-Maniac is a program written in Python to search, suggest and download movies from [YTS](https://yts.ag/) (my personal favourite).

 ## Description